 Local, state, and federal governments play a part in overall education funding; all constituents perpetuate some inequalities.
 This requires public policymakers to consider building an even playing field when it comes to spending in the poorest and wealthiest districts within a state.
 Unequal finding is one of the major problems with the American education system because it leads to quality issues.

 As of now, instructional quality and related support are systematically unavailable to students in impoverished schools.
 A large body of research indicates that educators in the top 25 percentile of experience are less likely to teach in low-income areas and/or students who are Latino or Black.
 Although the 2015 Every Student Succeeds Act highlights Congress’ recognition of “the need for a federal role in ensuring equal educational opportunities,” students in certain states receive only a fragment of funds that students in other states are given.

-Historical increases in education funds are generally associated with increased student graduation rates among other life-changing benefits.
+Historical increases in education funds are generally associated with one to one teaching in schools and increased student graduation rates among other life-changing benefits.
 Needless to say that school funding has the responsibility to provide significant additional resources for low-income students if we expect to overcome issues of poverty and equity.

 The 2019 protests were in states starved of public education that continue to cut funds: West Virginia, Oklahoma, Kentucky, Arizona, Colorado, and North Carolina.
 Resulting from over a decade of frustration, teachers demanded a higher liveable wage, tired of working multiple jobs to make ends meet.
 Other states demanded better funding for students to be able to replace outdated textbooks and supplies as well as sizable classrooms.